THE 2017 FESTIVAL SCHEDULE

 How do we move beyond living narratives that dominate, consume, divide, or destroy?
 There’s wisdom in the stories humans have been telling for thousands of years, and inspiration from unlikely places.
 Join writer-activists Brian McLaren and Gareth Higgins for a presentation of new ideas on telling a better story, making a better world.

-A film of uncommon beauty and wisdom about how to love a place by remembering its misdeeds.
+Including a screening of I Am Belfast: a film of uncommon beauty and wisdom about how to love a place by remembering its misdeeds.

 5:30 p.m. | Dinner Break